Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 What Is an SVCB Record

-Learn how SVCB records enable service binding and discovery for any protocol.
+Learn how SVCB records enable service binding and discovery for protocols that support them.
 Includes examples for the DNScale dashboard and API.

 What you'll learn